lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 Next we define the commands that we can send to it.

-Each command has a `replyTo:ActorRef[R]` field where `R` is the reply that will be sent back to the caller.
+Each command defines a [reply](https://doc.akka.io/docs/akka/2.6/typed/persistence.html#replies) through a `replyTo: ActorRef[R]` field where `R` is the reply that will be sent back to the caller.
 Replies are used to communicate back if a command was accepted or rejected or to read the aggregate data (ie: read-only commands).
-It's also possible to have a mix of both, for example, if the command succeeds it returns some updated data, if it fails it returns a rejected message.
-It's also possible to have commands without replies (ie: fire-and-forget).
-This is a less common pattern in CQRS Aggregate modelling though and not covered in this example.
+It's also possible to have a mix of both, for example, if the command succeeds it returns some updated data; if it fails it returns a rejected message.
+Or you can have commands without replies (ie: fire-and-forget).
+This is a less common pattern in CQRS Aggregate modeling though and not covered in this example.

 In Akka Typed, it's not possible to return an exception to the caller.
 All communication between the actor and the caller must be done via the `replyTo:ActorRef[R]` passed in the command.
 Therefore, if you want to signal a rejection, you most have it encoded in your reply protocol.